kevjp/lsun/README.md

 labels.
 In our evaluation, we will double check our ground truth labels for the testing images and we may remove some images with controversial labels in the final evaluation.

+---

+**The following changes have been made from the original code and are specific to this repo**

+- Added in new function slice_lmdb() to data.py script.
+This function allows you to select a specific number of images from the lsun lmdb database.
+This function was generated so that I could scale down the number of images for training.
+The training exercise that this data was used for was to train the bedroom StyleGAN network obtained from NVIDIA labs repo (https://github.com/NVlabs/stylegan).
+A transfer training approach was used to train this framework on other room type images namely Living Room and Kitchen images as a proof of principle to determine whether this approach was effective at generating other room images.
+Training occurred on Google's colab environment and so training images needed to be saved on my personal Google drive.
+Consequently I only had sufficient space to store a proportion of the lsun data.
+The slice_lmdb() function takes 3 arguments:

+   - the path to the original lsun image lmdb database
+   - the path to the new lmdb image directory containing a sample of the original lmdb database
+   - limit - the number of images to include in the new lmdb database
+   ### usage
+   The argument to call this function from data.py can be done using the arguments `python data.py slice --limit <number of images to slice out> --out_dir '/path/to/new/lmdb/database'`